Pandemics, Psychedelics and Timothy Leary, Part 1

 I spent much of 2020 hoping to travel but the pandemic kept the world in lockdown.
-Although some intrepid souls were still getting around, many felt stuck in one place.
+Although some intrepid souls were still getting around, most felt stuck in one place.
 Travelers were forced to self-isolate for two weeks upon returning home – a luxury few could afford.
-Social distancing kept us apart while government-mandated masks made “everyday people” look like Wild West bandits.
+Social distancing kept us apart while government-mandated masks made “everyday people” look like bandits.

 The media stoked fears on a daily basis.
 Each day I heard people ranting and raving about politics and how things are only getting worse.

 Enemies were both real and imagined.
-Extremists began smashing things.
-Each end of the spectrum blamed the other for all kinds of horror while ministers of propaganda fueled the fire.
+Angry people began smashing things.
+Each end of the political spectrum blamed the other for all kinds of horror while ministers of propaganda added fuel to the fire.

 An Epidemic of Insanity

-In 2011 the Center for Disease Control (CDC) “warned” the public to prepare for a sort of zombie apocalypse (see https://www.foxnews.com/health/cdc-warns-public-to-prepare-for-zombie-apocalypse).
+In 2011 the Center for Disease Control (CDC) “warned” the public to prepare for a sort of zombie apocalypse (3).

 Today, there are zombies of all kinds.
 In December, a friend of mine was attacked while working out at a gym.
 Spinning three machines away, the creature groaned he was “breathing too hard”!